-- Endothelin receptor antagonists -- help open blood vessels by blocking endothelin, a substance that causes blood vessels to constrict.
+- Endothelin receptor antagonists.
+Helps open blood vessels by blocking endothelin, a substance that causes blood vessels to constrict.
 These drugs include bosentan (Tracleer) and ambrisentan (Letairis).

-- L-carnitine (500 mg, 3 times per day) improves endurance and is good for heart health.
-Do not take L-carnitine if you take blood thinners or thyroid hormone.
+- L-carnitine.
+Improves endurance and is good for heart health.
+DO NOT take L-carnitine if you take blood thinners or thyroid hormone.

-- Magnesium (200 mg, 2 to 3 times per day) helps your heart work better and may help lower blood pressure.
+- Magnesium.
+Helps your heart work better and may help lower blood pressure.
 Magnesium interacts with many medications, as well as other herbs and supplements.
 So talk to your doctor before taking magnesium.

-- Potassium (20 mg per day) helps heart muscle contract.
+- Potassium.
+Helps heart muscle contract.
 If you take a certain kind of diuretic, your doctor may tell you to take a potassium supplement.
 Your doctor will tell you how much to take.
-Don't take potassium on your own, however.
+DO NOT take potassium on your own, however.
 If you take another kind of diuretic, taking a potassium supplement could be dangerous.
 Ask your doctor before taking extra potassium.

-- Vitamin E (400 IU per day) and vitamin C (250 to 500 mg, 2 times per day) are antioxidants that protect the heart and strengthen the immune system.
-Do not take vitamin E if you take blood thinners.
+- Vitamin E and vitamin C. Antioxidants that protect the heart and strengthen the immune system.
+DO NOT take vitamin E if you take blood thinners.
 Vitamin E can interact with a number of medications.
 So ask your doctor before taking it.

-- Taurine (1,000 mg twice a day) is good for heart health and may help lower blood pressure.
-Taurine may act like a diuretic.
-So don't take it if you already take a diuretic (water pill), or if you take lithium.
+- Taurine.
+Good for heart health and may help lower blood pressure.
+Taurine may act like a diuretic, so DO NOT take it if you already take a diuretic (water pill), or if you take lithium.

-- Hawthorn (Crataegus monogyna), 240 to 600 mg per day.
+- Hawthorn (Crataegus monogyna).
 Hawthorn has been shown to help reduce symptoms of heart failure.
 Some people think it may help lower blood pressure, although so far studies are lacking.
 Hawthorn interacts with many drugs taken to treat heart disease, high blood pressure, and heart failure.

-- Linden (Tilia cordata), 1 to 2 cups tea per day.
+- Linden (Tilia cordata).
 May help the body get rid of excess fluid.
-To make tea, steep 2 g in 1 cup boiling water.
 Strain and cool.
-Do not take linden if you take diuretics (water pills) or lithium.
+DO NOT take linden if you take diuretics (water pills) or lithium.

-- Garlic (Allium sativum), 600 to 900 mg per day.
+- Garlic (Allium sativum).
 May help lower blood pressure.
 Garlic may increase the risk of bleeding, especially if you take blood thinners, such as warfarin (Coumadin).
 Garlic may also interact with other medications.
 Ask your doctor before taking garlic.

-- Rosemary (Rosmarinus officinalis), 1 cup tea, 3 times per day.
+- Rosemary (Rosmarinus officinalis).
 May help the body get rid of excess fluid.
-To make tea, steep 1 to 2 g of rosemary leaves in 1 cup boiling water.
-Strain and cool.
-Do not take rosemary if you take diuretics (water pills).
+DO NOT take rosemary if you take diuretics (water pills).
 Speak to your doctor if you are taking blood-thinning medications, such as warfarin (Coumadin) or aspirin, among others.

-- Danshen (Salvia miltiorrhiza) dilates blood vessels.
-Dosage varies and should be determined by your doctor.
-Do not take danshen if you take blood thinners (anticoagulants).
+- Danshen (Salvia miltiorrhiza).
+Dilates blood vessels.
+DO NOT take danshen if you take blood thinners (anticoagulants).
 Danshen may also interact with other drugs, including clarithromycin (Biaxin), cyclosporine (Neoral, Sandimmune), digoxin (Lanoxin), diltiazem (Cardizem), lovastatin (Mevacor), birth control pills, and many others.